Council Member Biographies

-Matt Casey is a life-long resident of Richmond Heights serving in his first term on the City Council.
+Matt Casey is a life-long resident of Richmond Heights serving his second term on the City Council.
 Mr. Casey is a trial lawyer with Casey & Devoti, PC specializing in personal injury and consumer law cases.
 He graduated from Boston College before earning his law degree from St. Louis University Law School in 2000.
 Mr. Casey is an active member of Little Flower Catholic Church and currently serves on the Parish Council.
 Mr. Casey and his wife, Becky, have two children.

 Council District 2

 Council Member Rick Vilcek and his family have resided in Richmond Heights since 1969.
-In January 2012, Mr. Vilcek retired as Chief of the Richmond Heights Police Department (RHPD) after completing nearly 43 years of service.
+In January 2012, Mr. Vilcek retired as Chief of the Richmond Heights Police Department after completing nearly 43 years of service.
 He started his law enforcement career with the RHPD in March 1969.
 Under his leadership, the RHPD achieved international recognition through the Commission on Law Enforcement Accreditation (CALEA) in 2008.
 The RHPD was reaccredited in 2011.
 Mr. Vilcek is a veteran of the U.S. Army who served with the 101st Airborne Division in Vietnam from 1967 through 1968.
 He possesses a bachelor’s degree in Criminal Justice and is a 2003 graduate of the F.B.I.
 National Academy.
 Mr. Vilcek and his wife Cindy have three grown children and 11 grandchildren – three of whom attend Maplewood-Richmond Heights Schools.

 District 2 Community Meetings

-Mike Jones and Rick Vilcek host community meetings at 10 a.m. every second Saturday of the month at THE HEIGHTS in order to hear from their constituents and to share information about important issues and updates.
+Reginald Finney and Rick Vilcek host community meetings at 10 a.m. every second Saturday of the month at THE HEIGHTS in order to hear from their constituents and to share information about important issues and updates.
 Residents from throughout the City are welcome to attend.

 Council District 3

-E dward Notter is a second-term representative of Council District 3.
+E dward Notter is a three-term representative of Council District 3.
 While in the military and being stationed all over the world, he purchased his home in Richmond Heights in the 1970s knowing that one day he would come home to the community where nearly everyone in his family lived.
 Mr. Notter says that he and his son, brothers, sisters, uncles and grandparents have lived in Maplewood-Richmond Heights for more than 100 years.
 He and his wife, Sharon, have been married 39 years.
 A retired Army helicopter pilot who is currently the operations manager for a brokerage firm in St. Louis.
 He is actively involved with the Veterans of Foreign Wars Post 3500 in Richmond Heights, the Maplewood American Legion Post and is or has been actively involved with a variety of St. Luke the Evangelist sports activities, grade school functions, parish functions and the Boy Scouts.

 Council District 4

-City Council Member Camille Greenwald and her family have resided in Richmond Heights for the past 14 years.
+Council Member Camille Greenwald and her family have resided in Richmond Heights for the past 14 years.
 She is now serving her third term representing District 4.
-Ms. Greenwald is an owner/administrator for a multi-disciplinary medical clinic that performs independent medical evaluations for various state agencies.
+Mrs. Greenwald is an owner/administrator for a multi-disciplinary medical clinic that performs independent medical evaluations for various state agencies.
 She has a master’s degree in business and a library science degree.
 Her work background includes university-based and private industry special library positions.
 One of her major concerns for the coming years includes a focus on “Aging in Place” programs that will help maturing residents with needed services, programs and assistance.
-Ms. Greenwald and her husband Jim have two daughters.
+Mrs. Greenwald and her husband Jim have two daughters.